thedevyansh/the-userscript-tour/README.md

 # License
 Distributed under the GPL-3.0 License.
 See `LICENSE` for more information.

+# Blog posts
+All of my blog posts related to the project can be found [here](https://thedevyansh.github.io/google-summer-of-code-2021/).

 # Special note
 This project is created as part of Google Summer of Code 2021 with my mentoring organization being **Wikimedia Foundation.** Once deployed on [mediawiki.org](https://www.mediawiki.org/wiki/MediaWiki), I'll update the deployed link in the repository.